Bourkies/BIngo-Interactive-Score-Sheet/README.md

 * Review the evidence.
 If it's valid, set the value in the Admin Verified column to TRUE.
 * If a submission needs changes, set RequiresAction to TRUE and add notes for the player in the Notes column.

+### Protecting Sheets

+To avoid accidentally breaking the board's configuration, it's highly recommended to protect all sheets.

+1. For each sheet
+2. Click the small down-arrow on the tab itself, and select **Protect sheet**.
+3. A sidebar will open.
+You can add a description like "Board Configuration - Do Not Edit".
+4. Click **Set permissions**.
+5. Set to "can edit(with warning) **Done**.

+Repeat these steps for the **Tiles** sheet.
+Now, only you (the owner of the spreadsheet) can edit these two critical sheets, but other admins you've shared the sheet with can still view them and manage the Submissions sheet.

 ### **Protecting Sheets**

 To prevent other admins from accidentally breaking the board's configuration, it's highly recommended to protect the Config and Tiles sheets.